Architects In ChargeMalone Chang & Yu-lin Chen

 Structural EngineerTien-Hun Engineering Consultant Inc.

-From the architect.
+Text description provided by the architects.
 Tainan Yuwen Library is located in the East District, Tainan City.
 The site is bounded by streets ranging from 12m to 20m widthwise and also surrounded by public facilities: elementary school to the north, community center to the east, and the park to the south.
 The Yu-sin Boulevard to the west is the main south-north corridor in the area.
 The library is a 4-story concrete construction on a 2965 m2 site with 3144 m2 total floor area.
 The projected collection capacity is 110,000 books.
 The construction budget is around NY$122,000,000.

 Library is a place of reading.
 However, in this information age, digital media and visual-audio resources have formed significant parts of any library collections.
 Therefore, in contemporary library, the visual acts of reading, browsing, and gazing create a web of inter-reference, resulting a fluid relationship of subjects and objects.
 In order to capture such contemporary phenomenon, the architectural interpretation of gaze and looking becomes guiding concepts of this project.